 - Not sticky or oily

 - Proven effective

-You may decide to follow this up with Banixx Wound Care cream that is not only anti-bacterial and anti-fungal but, contains moisturizing, rejuvenating, soothing marine collagen that smoothes onto the skin as an effective medicated band-aid.
+You may decide to follow this up with Banixx Wound Care cream that is not only anti-bacterial and anti-fungal but also contains moisturizing, rejuvenating, soothing marine collagen that smooths onto the skin as an effective medicated band-aid.